Sunday, 22 January 2017

 swimming

-For that reason, I am not going to go through each of these in turn, some of these are very advanced.
-Instead I will focus on the basics which allow us to consider at least some of the 8 core principles and to start to develop or enhance our body awareness.
-But, I will show the connectivity between them and the relevant exercises from Joseph’s list of 34.
+For that reason, I am not going to go through each of these in turn, some of them are very advanced and the internet is full of resources to enlighten and confuse in equal measure.
+Instead I will remain focus on the basics in my teachings which allow us to consider at least some of the 8 core principles and to start to develop or enhance our body awareness.
+I look forward to seeing you in an in-person or online class soon.

 No comments: